 When you experience emotional overwhelm, it can feel all-consuming.
 For the many people who will face this feeling at some point in their lives, it entails being completely overcome by an intense and unruly emotion that something is too challenging to manage and overcome.

-When confronted with this feeling, it can be difficult to think and act rationally, and even function in a normal way.
-Needless to say, the experience of being overwhelmed is uncomfortable and the causes can span across your personal and professional life.
+When confronted with being overwhelmed, it can be difficult to think and act rationally, and even function in a normal way.
+Needless to say, the experience of this feeling is uncomfortable and the causes and effects can span across your personal and professional life.

 What Causes Emotional Overwhelm?